-Hired by Robert M. Morgenthau, the District Attorney of New York County, in 1983, Ms. Friel specialized in sex crimes cases for the majority of her career.
-She was the Chief of the Sex Crimes Prosecution Unit in the New York County District Attorney’s Office for nearly a decade and its Deputy Chief for 11 years under Chief Linda A. Fairstein.
+Ms. Friel began her professional career at the New York County District Attorney’s Office.
+Hired by District Attorney Robert M. Morgenthau in 1983, Ms. Friel specialized in sexual assault cases for the majority of her career at the District Attorney’s Office.
+She was the Chief of the Sex Crimes Prosecution Unit for nearly a decade and its Deputy Chief for 11 years.
 Supervising more than 40 assistant district attorneys, support staff and investigators, she typically managed 300 cases and investigations at any one time.

-Since her first days as a prosecutor in 1983, Ms. Friel has directed thousands of criminal investigations, has helped convict innumerable sex offenders, murderers, and other felons and has trained hundreds of law enforcement personnel throughout the world.
+Since her first days as a prosecutor in 1983, and continuing in her tenure at T&M, Ms. Friel has directed thousands of investigations into allegations of sexual assault and other misconduct and has trained hundreds of law enforcement personnel throughout the world.
 Lawmakers in Albany and Washington repeatedly called upon her expertise to toughen laws against sexual predators, combat human trafficking, create DNA databanks and establish laws and protocols to eliminate the backlog of untested rape kits on the shelves of police departments’ evidence rooms around the country.

-An instructor, educator, and lecturer, Ms. Friel has connected with diverse audiences ranging from seasoned detectives to school children, doctors to volunteer sexual assault advocates.
-She has headlined legal conferences and law enforcement training sessions and participated in numerous interviews and films addressing sexual harassment and assault, rape and domestic violence.
+An instructor, educator, lecturer, mother of three college-age children and former Division 1 varsity player and coach, Ms. Friel has connected with diverse audiences ranging from seasoned detectives to school children, doctors to volunteer sexual assault advocates, as well as athletes and athletic personnel at all levels.
+She has headlined legal, sports and education conferences, has provided training to all types of audiences and has participated in numerous interviews and films addressing sexual harassment and assault, rape and domestic violence.

 Ms. Friel earned a Bachelor of Arts in history from Dartmouth College, graduating cum laude.
 At the University of Virginia School of Law, she finished in the top seven percent of her class and was awarded the Order of the Coif upon receiving her Juris Doctor.